Teoscar Hernández Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in the league.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks' 4.70 team ERA ranks 26th across all MLB pitching staffs.
+- The Diamondbacks have a 4.68 team ERA that ranks 26th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs allowed (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 129 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The Diamondbacks are sending Pfaadt (0-4) to the mound to make his eighth start of the season.
-He is 0-4 with an 8.81 ERA and 27 strikeouts in 31 2/3 innings pitched.
+- Kelly will try for his 10th victory when he makes the start for the Diamondbacks, his 18th of the season.
+He is 9-4 with a 3.30 ERA and 103 strikeouts through 101 2/3 innings pitched.

-- The righty's last appearance was on Saturday against the Cincinnati Reds, when he tossed six innings, surrendering three earned runs while giving up four hits.
+- In his last outing on Wednesday against the St. Louis Cardinals, the right-hander went six innings, giving up one earned run while surrendering four hits.

-- The 24-year-old has an ERA of 8.81, with 7.7 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .316 batting average against him.
+- The 34-year-old has put up an ERA of 3.30, with 9.2 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.